Looming Waters

 The the rivers feeding these factories’ steam engines carried down the impacts of their mass manufacturing, becoming a chemical trail of the industrial project.
 The historical absence of water treatment, the factories’ high demand for water and the new urban formations along the rivers made of the rivers vessels of coal fumes, bleach, synthetic dyes and mordants (chromium, copper, and iron salts), detergents, oils and solvents.
 As textile factories historically concentrated along the banks of rivers, so did the urban areas where workers resided.
 Therefore, the pollution this industry generated impacted the working class in greater measure.

 Like many other rivers across Catalunya, the Besòs river, flowing down from Montmeló, across the Eastern face of Barcelona, was to also have textile industrial colonies develop along its shores.
-Santa Coloma de Gramenet, at its eastern bank, was to become one of these textile production centres, with the opening of factories such as San Baró and Can Xiquet, as well as a textile dye factory, la CIBA.
+Santa Coloma de Gramenet, Badalona i St. Adrià de Besòs, were to become one of these textile production centres, with the opening of factories such as Baró and Can Xiquet, as well as a textile dye factory, la CIBA.
 This area became the home to many national migrants from Aragon, Murcia and Valencia, as well as other parts of Catalunya.
-The industrial density of the area made it into a worker’s district, and, in consequence, with a rich history in worker and feminist movements.
+The density in textile industry as well as working class inhabitants would make it an area with a rich history in worker and feminist movements.
 In 1974, one of the biggest textile factories, Casadesport, fired one of its workers, triggering a famous women’s strike, where hundreds of textile workers fighting for their labour rights striked for a month, resulting in the firing of half of the factory’s employees.

 In the 1970s, the Catalan textile industry started collapsing due to the 1973 oil shock and the competition with other industries with either cheaper labour or intensified productivity.
 It is in this decade that most of the factories in Sta.
-Coloma started closing down.
-Today, the old buildings of the CIBA and Can Xiquet remain, having become a feminist cultural centre and a school for occupational training.
+Coloma, Badalona and St. Adrià started closing down.
+In today’s Sta.
+Coloma, the old buildings of the CIBA and Can Xiquet remain, having become a feminist cultural centre and a school for occupational training.

-In the 1990s there was a wave of Chinese migration to Barcelona, coming in great majority from Zhejiang province.
-A lot of the now abandoned textile machinery in Sta.
-Coloma was bought up by the newly arrived migrants, who set up workshops in disused mill houses.
-The reason for this is that the initial investment to start a textile business with second hand machinery was much cheaper than doing so in the hospitality sector.
+In the 1990s there was a wave of Chinese migration to Barcelona, coming in great majority from Qingtian, in Zhejiang province.
+Much of the abandoned textile machinery in Sta.
+Coloma was bought by newly arrived immigrants, who set up workshops in the disused textile factories where they produced clothing for Spanish brands such as Inditex, Desigual or Cortefiel, between others.
+The reason for this phenomenon is that the initial investment to start a textile business with second hand machinery was much cheaper than doing so in the hospitality sector.
 As Chinese textile workshops grew in number in the area, the neighbourhoods around the Besòs became the home of the Chinese community, who concentrated not only in Sta.
 Coloma, but also in St. Andreu and Sagrera.
-This new textile industry was to further attract migrants, enlarging the community throughout the 90s and 2000s.
-This continued until 2009 when 72 illegal workshops producing clothing for Spanish brands such as Inditex, Desigual or Cortefiel were raided by the police in the caso Wei.
-Even after the collapse of this underground textile industry, the whole area around Fondo metro station has remained an epicentre of the Chinese community of the Barcelona metropolitan area.
+Towards the end of the decade of the 2000s, he progressive enrichment of the Chinese community, as well as international competition and constant lowering of prices, would lead to the number of textile workshops shrinking.
+Even after the dissolution of much of this textile industry, the whole Fondo area has remained an epicentre of the Chinese community of the Barcelona metropolitan area.

 In 1999 the the municipalities of Barcelona, Sta.
 Coloma de Gramenet, St. Adrià de Besòs, and Montcada i Reixac proposed a greening plan for the Besòs river banks, which was to be inaugurated in 2004 as the Parc Fluvial del Besòs.
 The project aimed at the ecological improvement of the historically polluted river as well as the bettering of the life quality of the neighbouring inhabitants.
 The flip side of the improvement of living conditions along the river was that the prices of housing in the worker’s neighbourhoods along the Besòs became higher: 7% a year in St. Andreu, and 3-4% a year in Sta.
 Coloma since its opening, with an interruption after the 2008 crisis.